This course will run from the beginning of October to the mid/end of November. The final exam will be held in November.

 - Substantial insight into the international frameworks and agendas to promote a safe and sound childhood, family well-being, and sustainable development.

 - Advanced knowledge of promotion of early childhood development and prevention of childhood adversity based on best available evidence

 - Has the ability to identify childhood needs, rights, and risks in various settings, and initiate action to enhance child and family well-being.

-- Manages to transform and communicate professional and scientific knowledge to influence stakeholders and decision makers in society.
+- Manages to transform and communicate professional and scientific knowledge to influence stakeholders and decision-makers in society.

-- Can recognize the importance interdisciplinary and multisector collaboration in interventions targeted at early childhood and family well-being.
+- Can recognize the importance of interdisciplinary and multisector collaboration in interventions targeted at early childhood and family well-being.

 - Understands and respects the role of culture, spirituality, and traditions in child and family life and well-being

 - Can differentiate and combine professional and moral and ethical argumentation related to child and family well-being and distributional justice